BeskarDev/nexus-rpg/docs/02-adventurers/01-folk.md

 **Cultures:** Dhurvar (Ice-Dwarves), Mahruk (Gold-Dwarves), Ghahar (Fortress-Dwarves), Urduk (Grey-Dwarves)

-**Dwarven Sight.** You are able to roughly make out differences in temperature by sight.
-You can see a medium distance in absolute darkness as in dim light.
-You gain +1 boon on Perception rolls for seeing at melee range, but suffer +1 bane instead at long range or further.
+**Dwarven Sight.** You are able to roughly make out differences in temperature by sight, granting you vision even in total darkness.
+You can see at melee range in absolute darkness as in bright light and up to a medium distance as in dim light.

 **Stoneskin.** You gain +1 AV.
-When you have to roll Fortitude to withstand poison, intoxication, or illness, you gain +1 boon on the roll.
+When you have to roll with Fortitude to withstand poison, intoxication, or illness, you gain +1 boon on the roll.

 **Squat Build.** You impose +1 bane on rolls that attempt to knock you prone or push you.
-Also when you are pushed, reduce the distance by one step (being pushed close instead doesn’t push you at all).
+Also when you are pushed, reduce the distance by one step (if you would be pushed close, instead you aren‘t pushed at all).

 ### Elf